Melt (Melanie C song): Background and release

-Alongside "Yeh Yeh Yeh", "Melt" was a last-minute addition to the Reason's track list.
+Alongside "Yeh Yeh Yeh", "Melt" was a last-minute addition to the Reason track list.

 The original plan was to release only "Yeh Yeh Yeh" as the third single on 22 September 2003, but shortly before this could happen, Chisholm injured her knee in the TV show The Games during a judo match with Azra Akın.
-Because Chisolm was limited in movement, she could not fully promote an upbeat song with an injury.
+Because Chisholm was limited in movement, she could not fully promote an upbeat song with an injury.
 This caused the original release date to get pushed back, but nevertheless she performed the song with her injured knee in a limited manner.
 "Melt", being an easier song to promote with an injury, was added to the mix, resulting in the double single.

 It was released on 10 November 2003 but there were numerous problems.
 On most CD1s of the set, the track listing was accidentally swapped so that "Yeh Yeh Yeh" was the first track on the CD.
 Because of this misprint, and following strong competition in the week of the single's release in UK, lack of proper promotion, and distribution problems, the single entered the UK Singles Chart at number twenty-seven, sealing Chisholm's fate with Virgin Records and further hindering any hope for the album's success.
 "Melt" was only released in the United Kingdom as a double A-side with "Yeh Yeh Yeh", but in Europe only "Yeh Yeh Yeh" was released.